El-Wilio/projectBlack/README.md

 - [x] Write the appropriate tests to validate the model
 - [x] Make a standard registration system that follows the guideline of the model (restrictions and what not)
 - [x] Write the appropriate tests to validate the registration
-- [ ] Build a standard profile page from scratch and make editable
+- [x] Build a sign in page for users to use.
-- [ ] Write the appropriate tests to validate the profile page editing
+- [x] Write the appropriate test to validate the login process

 ***
-- [ ] Create the Club model
+- [x] Create the Club model
+- [x] Create the Tag Model
+- [x] Build the following association: club has and belongs to many users.
+- [x] Build the following association: club has and belongs to many tags.
-- [ ] Write the appropriate tests to validate the model
+- [ ] Write the appropriate tests to validate the models
 - [ ] Create the club controller that will have the following methods : new, create, edit, view, delete
 - [ ] Create the club views for the controller's method.
 - [ ] Write the appropriate tests for the controller-view interaction